aldahick/dotter.py/README.md

 # Dotter

+This is ancient history, take a look at [the new version (aldahick/dotter)](https://github.com/aldahick/dotter) for a newer, better version.

 ## Description

 Dotter is a game in which you are a dot, trying to catch all the other dots.
 If any of the other dots are alive for more than 10 seconds, you lose.